adjust/cocos2dx_sdk/doc/android/android.md

 #### <a id="android-referrer-gps-intent"></a>Google Play Store intent

 The Google Play Store `INSTALL_REFERRER` intent should be captured with a broadcast receiver.
 The Adjust install referrer broadcast receiver is added to your app by default.
 For more information, you can check our native [Android SDK README][broadcast-receiver].
-You can see this in the `AndroidManifest.xml` file which is part of our React Native plugin:
+You should implement this in your app's `AndroidManifest.xml`

 ```xml
 <receiver android:name="com.adjust.sdk.AdjustReferrerReceiver"